 MBAs are highly versatile degrees that cater to a diverse student body and give students many specialization options.
 Therefore, before you begin researching programs, it’s helpful to establish some parameters for what you’re seeking.

-Students have the option to pursue a general MBA that covers a broad range of business-related topics or choose a concentration in a specific area of business, such as finance, information technology, human resources, management, or entrepreneurship.
+Students have the option to pursue a general MBA that covers a broad range of business-related topics or choose a concentration in a specific area of business, such as finance, information technology, human resources, project management, or entrepreneurship.
 Think about what your long-term career goals are and determine if an MBA with a concentration will help you prepare for the type of employment you desire.

 It’s also helpful to consider what type of MBA program is appropriate for your educational and professional background.
 Some MBA programs, known as executive MBAs, require that students have an undergraduate degree in business or a related field as well as several years of professional experience.
 Others are open to students from all educational backgrounds and cover both foundational and advanced business topics.